Occupation of the Falkland Islands: Liberation

-It was in deserted sheds, bungalows and even Stanley Racecourse where the British units sought shelter with Captain John Burgess recalling the exhausted state of 3 PARA:
+In deserted sheds, bungalows and even Stanley Racecourse, British units sought shelter, with Captain John Burgess recalling the exhausted state of 3 PARA:

 The city was a mess, with no sewerage, water or electricity.
 With no food provided, many men began looting the Argentinian food sources until further supplies could catch up with the advance ...
 Unfortunately, a lot of the battalion who had been based on the eastern end of Longdon suffered from a lack of fresh drinking water.
 Troops had been getting water from puddles in the peat and boiling it.
 This was insufficient to kill off all the bacteria, and with the inadequate sanitation, most of the battalion went down with diarrhoea and vomiting.

 Local fireman Lewis Clifton describes how the infrastructures of Port Stanley broke under the strain of accommodating and processing thousands of cold, weary, hungry British soldiers and Argentine prisoners of war: "The place just couldn't take it.
 There was only sporadic electricity and water and the sanitation system collapsed.
 The streets were ankle-deep in human waste.
 The stench was awful, really awful, and we were all suffering from what we called Galtieri's revenge.
 He lost the war but left us ill."

-Water was scarce, since Port Stanley's main pumping station had been damaged by British naval gunfire during the final battles, with many Argentine soldiers suffering from diarrhea because of Liver Fluke Disease (found in sheep and contaminated water), forced to relieve themselves in bathtubs in commandeered homes, public showers, the dockyard, and even the desk drawers of Stanley Post Office in the face of sudden violent bowel movement and with toilets no longer working.
+Water was scarce, since Port Stanley's main pumping station had been damaged by British naval gunfire during the final battles, with many Argentine soldiers suffering from diarrhea because of Liver Fluke Disease (found in sheep and contaminated water), forced to relieve themselves in bathtubs in commandeered homes, public showers, the dockyard, and even the desk drawers of Stanley Post Office, in the face of sudden violent bowel movement and with toilets no longer working.

-On the night of 16 June, with not enough British guarding Argentinian POWs, a street fight broke out between elements of 3 PARA and the 7th Regiment which turned into a riot with the disgruntled Argentinians setting fire to the Globe Store.
-However a company from 2 PARA rushed to the area and order was restored.
+On the night of 16 June, with not enough British guarding Argentinian POWs, a street fight broke out between elements of 3 PARA and the 7th Regiment, which turned into a riot, with the disgruntled Argentinians setting fire to the Globe Store.
+A company from 2 PARA rushed to the area and order was restored.
 The Port Stanley fire brigade was assisted by an Argentinian fire-fighting team provided by Captain Miguel Ángel Romano (second-in-command of the 181st Military Police Company) who prevented the fires from spreading across the town.

 Claims that the Argentine soldiers had behaved like savages throughout the occupation were investigated with British war correspondents Patrick Joseph Bishop and John Witherow writing: